Logo

 Privacy and Data Protection Officer

-1551 Eastlake Avenue East, Suite 200
+1165 Eastlake Avenue East,

-Seattle, Washington 98102, US
+Seattle, Washington 98109, USA

 A. GDPR Rights – EEA/UK

-• to obtain from us confirmation as to whether or not personal information concerning you is being processed, and where that is the case, to request access to the personal information.
+• To obtain from us confirmation as to whether personal information concerning you is being processed, and where that is the case, to request access to the personal information.
 The accessed information includes – among others – the purposes of the processing, the categories of personal information concerned, and the recipients or categories of recipient to whom the personal information have been or will be disclosed.
 You have the right to obtain a copy of the personal information undergoing processing.
 For further copies requested by you, we may charge a reasonable fee based on administrative costs;

-• to correct any personal information that we hold about you;
+• To correct any personal information that we hold about you;

-• to have the processing of your personal information restricted where you dispute its accuracy, if you think its processing is unlawful, or if you otherwise object to its processing, or when Adaptive no longer needs your personal information and you need it in relation to a legal claim;
+• To have the processing of your personal information restricted where you dispute its accuracy, if you think its processing is unlawful, or if you otherwise object to its processing, or when Adaptive no longer needs your personal information and you need it in relation to a legal claim;

-• to object at any time to any processing of your personal information which has our legitimate interests as its legal basis.
+• To object at any time to any processing of your personal information which has our legitimate interests as its legal basis.
 You may exercise this right without incurring any costs.
 If you raise an objection, we have an opportunity to demonstrate that we have compelling legitimate interests which override your rights and freedoms.
 The right to object does not exist, in particular, if the processing of your personal information is necessary to take steps prior to entering into a contract or to perform a contract already concluded;

-• to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside the EU/EEA/UK.
+• To obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside the EU/EEA/UK.
 We may redact data transfer agreements to protect commercial terms;

 Please note that we may rely on applicable exemptions under EU, Member State, or UK law in order to deny part or all of your request.
 If we do so, we will inform you when responding to your request.

+EU / UK Representative.
 Adaptive has representatives established in the EU and UK to comply with EU and UK law.
 You can contact our EU and UK representatives using the following information:

-EU Representative:
+• EU Representative:

 DataRep